Last Interglacial: Fauna

-Following the melting of the Laurentide Ice Sheet, a number of North American megafauna species migrated northwards to inhabit northern Canada and Alaska during the Last Interglacial, including the American camel Camelops hesternus, mastodons (genus Mammut) the large ground sloth Megalonyx jeffersonii, and the bear sized giant beaver Castoroides, with the lower latitudes of Canada being inhabited (in addition to the aformentioned taxa) by species like Columbian mammoth (Mammuthus columbi), stag-moose (Cervalces), and the llama Hemiauchenia.
+Following the melting of the Laurentide Ice Sheet, a number of North American megafauna species migrated northwards to inhabit northern Canada and Alaska during the Last Interglacial, including the American camel Camelops hesternus, mastodons (genus Mammut) the large ground sloth Megalonyx jeffersonii, and the bear sized giant beaver Castoroides, with the lower latitudes of Canada being inhabited (in addition to the aforementioned taxa) by species like Columbian mammoth (Mammuthus columbi), stag-moose (Cervalces), and the llama Hemiauchenia.
 The steppe bison (Bison priscus) migrated into the heartlands of North America from Alaska at the beginning of the Last Interglacial, giving rise to the giant long-horned bison Bison latifrons (which is first known from the Snowmass site in Colorado, dating to around 120,000 years ago) and ultimately all North American bison species, and marking the beginning of the Rancholabrean faunal age in North America.
 Also during this time period the American lion (Panthera atrox) appeared and become widespread across North America, having descended from populations of the Eurasian cave lion (Panthera spelaea) that had migrated into Alaska during the preceding Penultimate Glacial Period.

-The range of cold-adapted taxa like the woolly mammoth (Mammuthus primigenius) contracted towards refugia.
+The range of cold-adapted taxa like the woolly mammoth (Mammuthus primigenius) contracted towards refugia, in the case of the woolly mammoth likely the far north of Siberia.
+Genetic analysis indicates that the population of woolly rhinoceros substantially declined during this period, though suitable habitat remained in the Altai and Russian Far East, though there is some evidence woolly rhinoceroses inhabited habitats considerably warmer than they are typically associated with during the Last Interglacial, such as at the Neumark-Nord locality in central Germany, where it occurs alongside temperate-adapted fauna.